-Annual interest revenues earned on the Trust Fund corpus fund three of the Udall Foundation's Education Programs: Native American Graduate Fellowships, Parks in Focus®, and Scholarships.
-In addition, not less than 20% of the annual interest revenues from the Trust Fund is allocated to the Udall Center, which includes funding for the Udall Archives.
+Annual interest revenues earned on the Trust Fund corpus fund three of the Udall Foundation's Education Programs: Native American Graduate Fellowship, Parks in Focus®, and Udall Undergraduate Scholarship.
+In addition, not less than 20% of the annual interest revenues from the Trust Fund are allocated to the Udall Center, which includes funding for the Udall Archives.
 Interest rates on Treasury securities are closely monitored by Udall Foundation leadership to determine how best to invest the Trust Fund corpus.
-From FY 2001 through FY 2022, appropriations language has allowed a portion of the annual Trust Fund appropriation to be set aside for reimbursement of NNI expenses each year, at the discretion of the Board of Trustees, and to fund the Native American Congressional Internships and associated programming.
+From FY 2001 through FY 2023, appropriations language has allowed a portion of the annual Trust Fund appropriation to be set aside each year, at the discretion of the Board of Trustees, for reimbursement of NNI expenses and to fund the Native American Congressional Internship and associated programming.
 20 U.S.C. § 5606.